 Full Retirement Age (FRA)

-Your Full Retirement Age (FRA) is the age at which you are entitled to receive your full Social Security retirement benefits.
-The FRA varies depending on your birth year:
+Your Full Retirement Age (FRA) is the age when you are entitled to full Social Security retirement benefits.
+FRA varies for every birth year.

 - Born 1943-1954: FRA is 66.